MvT19/SPACEA/README.md

 # SPACEA
 SPACEA is a custom-made GIS toolbox based on python scripts for use in ArcGIS.
 SPACEA is short for finding "<b>s</b>uitable s<b>pac</b>e in the s<b>ea</b>" and can be used to perform basic GIS analyses for <a href="https://marinebiodiversitymatrix.org/wiki/Marine_spatial_planning_definition">marine spatial planning</a>.
 The development of the toolbox and the individual tools are described in detail in this <a href="https://link.springer.com/chapter/10.1007/978-3-030-58811-3_28">publication</a>.
 The toolbox (installation requirements, functionailities of the tools, etc.) is furthermore described in the Description_SPACEA.pdf.<br>
-The git repository contains the following files:<br>/n
+The git repository contains the following files:<br>
 <ul><li>SPACEA.tbx: This is the SPACEA toolbox.</li>
 <li>Description_SPACEA.pdf: In the pdf, the SPACEA tools are described.
 It is an extended read-me file and it is recommended to read it for setting up SPACEA properly.
 <li>Data_examples: The folder contains a folder called "HELCOM_data" with data from the <a href="https://maps.helcom.fi/website/mapservice/">HELCOM Map and Data service</a>.
 The "Results" folder contains the results of running the SPACEA tools on the HELCOM data.